-Excluding the reclassification, the increase in quarterly revenue primarily resulted from the NetFortris acquisition contributing to revenue for the full quarter, our existing Services business continuing to grow and compound, and a modest uptick in Products revenue versus the comparable fourth quarter of fiscal 2021.
-As a result, our Services revenue represented 72% of total revenue this quarter, up from 71% in the same quarter of the prior year, and consistent with our strategic objective.
+The year-over-year increase in quarterly revenue primarily resulted from the NetFortris acquisition and our existing Services business continuing to grow and compound.
+As a result, our Services revenue represented 75% of total revenue this quarter, up from 70% in the same quarter of the prior year, and consistent with our strategic objective.